Jbrefach/WSC-ZCEE-Material/docs/archive-topics-guide.md

 <a href="../docs/topics-guide" class="ibm-btn ibm-btn-secondary"> ← Back to Topics Guide Page </a>

-#### **Disclaimer:** These guides have sections of educational material and tips/tricks that may still be relevant but they also contain some outdated material as they have not been updated in a number of years.
+#### **Disclaimer:** These guides have sections of educational material and tips/tricks that may still be relevant but they also contain outdated material as they have not been updated in a number of years.
 #### Please reach out to our team with any clarifying questions.

 ## Getting Started ZCEE Topics Guide (Archived)